Early Signs of Perimenopause After 35: What Research Shows

 Changes in sleep quality and shifts in mood — including increased irritability, anxiety, or a general sense that emotional regulation has become harder — are frequently reported by women in early perimenopause.
 These changes may precede obvious cycle changes or vasomotor symptoms, which is one reason they are sometimes attributed to stress, life circumstances, or other causes before the hormonal connection is considered.

 The neurological effects of fluctuating estrogen and progesterone on mood-regulating systems — including those involving serotonin, dopamine, and GABA — are well-documented in the research literature.
 Women who have a history of mood sensitivity related to their menstrual cycle (including premenstrual dysphoric disorder or mood changes in postpartum periods) may be more susceptible to mood effects during perimenopause.
 If mood changes are significant and affecting your functioning or relationships, speaking with your healthcare provider — and potentially a mental health professional — is appropriate.
-Learning about how to manage sleep changes alongside mood transitions may also provide useful context.

 Cognitive and Physical Changes